Giant pandas around the world: Indonesia

 Cai Tao and Hu Chun were introduced to Taman Safari Indonesia in September 2017.
 Cai Tao and Hu Chun were born at the Bifengxia Panda Base in Bifengxia, Ya'an, Sichuan, China.
 The arrival process of Cai Tao and Hu Chun had been carried out for a long time, marked by the construction of the "Panda Palace" which would later become their home in Taman Safari.
 Cai Tao and Hu Chun have travelled more than 4,400 kilometres, taking off from Shuangliu International Airport in Chengdu, China on 28 September 2017, travelling five and a half hours until arriving at Soekarno–Hatta International Airport.
 After undergoing an adjustment period of approximately two months, the two of them finally began to be displayed in November 2017.

 North America

 United States

-Zoo Atlanta has several giant pandas being loaned from China.
-The loan fee that the zoo pays goes towards the conservation of giant pandas.
+Zoo Atlanta had several giant pandas being loaned from China.
+The loan fee that the zoo paid went towards the conservation of giant pandas.
 The zoo itself has given over ten million dollars for giant panda conservation.
 Their projects include infrastructure, research, and management.
+Zoo Atlanta’s loan later expired in 2024 with the pandas making their return trip to China by October 2024.

-In April 2003, the Memphis Zoo became one of only four U.S. zoos to exhibit the giant panda.
+In April 2003, the Memphis Zoo became one of only four U.S. zoos to exhibit the giant panda on a long term loan basis.
 One male and one female giant panda ("Ya Ya" and "Le Le") share their 3-acre (1.2 ha) home with several other species native to China, in the first Memphis Zoo exhibit to be built as a zoogeographical exhibit.
 The buildings, plant life and even the sounds of China are represented in this $16 million exhibit.
-On February 3, 2023, the Memphis Zoo announced that Le Le had passed away at 25 years old.
+On February 3, 2023, the Memphis Zoo announced that Le Le had died at 25 years old.
+Ya Ya began the return journey to China, after twenty years at Memphis Zoo, in April, 2023.
+Chinese social media users and activists had shown concerns over the panda's welfare and treatment.